rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-mysql-57.md

 ### Rebuild databases and users for a new MySQL instance

-This section explains how to generate lists of databases and users from the MySQL 5.1 instance and recreate them on the MySQL 5.6 instance.
+This section explains how to generate lists of databases and users from the MySQL 5.6 instance and recreate them on the MySQL 5.7 instance.

-#### Rebuild databases on the MySQL 5.6 instance
+#### Rebuild databases on the MySQL 5.7 instance

-Use the following steps to rebuild databases on the MySQL 5.6 instance:
+Use the following steps to rebuild databases on the MySQL 5.7 instance:

-1. In the Cloud Control Panel, click on the MySQL 5.1 instance.
+1. In the Cloud Control Panel, click on the MySQL 5.6 instance.

     The list of databases displays on the **Instance Details** page.

-2. Open the **Instance Details** page for the new MySQL 5.6 instance, click **Create Database**, and enter the name of a database from the 5.1 instance.
+2. Open the **Instance Details** page for the new MySQL 5.7 instance, click **Create Database**, and enter the name of a database from the 5.6 instance.
 Repeat this step until you have recreated all of the databases.

-#### Rebuild users on the MySQL 5.6 instance
+#### Rebuild users on the MySQL 5.7 instance

-To rebuild users on the MySQL 5.6 instance, you first have to reconfigure the passwords for the database users.
+To rebuild users on the MySQL 5.7 instance, you first have to reconfigure the passwords for the database users.
 If your application is already configured for a specific password, you should have the list of passwords before you create the users so that you don't have to update the application configuration later.

-Use the following steps to rebuild users on the MySQL 5.6 instance:
+Use the following steps to rebuild users on the MySQL 5.7 instance:

-1. In the Cloud Control Panel, click on the MySQL 5.1 instance.
+1. In the Cloud Control Panel, click on the MySQL 5.6 instance.

     The list of users displays on the **Instance Details** page.

-2. Open the **Instance Details** page for the new MySQL 5.6 instance, click **Create User**, and enter the name of a user from the 5.1 instance.
+2. Open the **Instance Details** page for the new MySQL 5.7 instance, click **Create User**, and enter the name of a user from the 5.6 instance.
    Repeat this step until you have recreated all of the users.

 ### Configure the application for read-only or maintenance mode

 Configure your application or website to a maintenance mode or read-only state until the transfer is complete.
-This step prevents any new data from being added to the MySQL 5.1 instance while you're finishing the upgrade and transitioning to the new MySQL 5.6 instance.
+This step prevents any new data from being added to the MySQL 5.6 instance while you're finishing the upgrade and transitioning to the new MySQL 5.7 instance.

 **Note**: The following sections describe how to export your current databases and import them to the new instance.
-During this process, the MySQL 5.1 database is in a read-only state, and any updates to the database could potentially be lost to the new destination instance during the export and import process.
+During this process, the MySQL 5.6 database is in a read-only state, and any updates to the database could potentially be lost to the new destination instance during the export and import process.

-### Export databases from MySQL 5.1 and import them into MySQL 5.6
+### Export databases from MySQL 5.6 and import them into MySQL 5.7

 This section describes two methods for exporting and importing the databases by using the <code>mysqldump</code> command.
 This command locks the source